das-labor/panopticon/doc/regions.rst

 Data in Panopticon is organized into regions.
 Each :cpp:class:`region` is a array of one byte wide cells.
 On top of a region can be a number layer.
-A :cpp:class:`layer` spans part or all of its region and transforms the contents of cell inside.
+A :cpp:class:`layer` spans part or all of its region and transforms the content of cells inside.

 Region
 ~~~~~~

-Regions model continuous memory like RAM, Flash or files.
+Regions model continuous memory like RAM, flash memory or files.
 A region has a unique
 name that is used to reference it and a size.
 The size is the number of cells in
 a region.
 A cell either has a value between 0 and 255 or is undefined.
 Cells are
 numbered in ascending order starting at 0.